Medicines & Supplements A to Z > Promethazine

 Where to buy Promethazine in Hong Kong?

-In Hong Kong, Promethazine is an over-the-counter medicine.
-It can be purchased without a prescription from medicine shops and pharmacies.
+In Hong Kong, Promethazine is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
+This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Promethazine in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.